techidaily/site-win11-tips/source/_posts/decoding-the-windows-11-password-vault-top-11-hacks.md

 3. Press**Ctrl + Shift + S** to open the**Save as** window.
 Name the file “**CredMgr.bat** ” and click on the**Save** button.
 ![Open Credentials Manager Using a Batch File](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/open-credentials-manager-using-a-batch-file.jpg)
 4. Close the Notepad file.
 Navigate to the location where you saved the CredMgr.bat file.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/C3cJe7Wgn6I?si=EckDFML-VJ_2sYz8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 5. Right-click on it and select the**Run as administrator** option.
 6. The PowerShell window will launch and close automatically.
 Credential Manager will launch on your system.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/yr0yS_Ywrjs?si=QxzYiX1KmUaExmlo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## 11\.
 Using the Task Manager